snick512/ChatGPT-IRC-Bot/README.md

 * Models that support the creation of an image using endpoint __/v1/images/generations__
   > dall-e-2, dall-e-3

 We suggest starting experimenting with __gpt-4o-mini__ model.
-More details about models: https://platform.openai.com/docs/models
+More details about models can be found [here](https://platform.openai.com/docs/models).

 ## Running bot
 To start the bot, run the command below.